gtkd-developers/GtkD/README.md

 gstreamer | build gstreamer.
 all | build everything.

-For all the abobe packages there a two option avalable to specify aditional compiler and linker flags:
+For all the above packages there a two option avalable to specify aditional compiler and linker flags:

 - --dcflags="your compiler flags"